Aruba Networks posts higher quarterly revenue

-Nov 21 (Reuters) - Network-equipment maker Aruba Networks Inc’s first-quarter revenue rose 11 percent as the company benefited from higher IT spending by its customers.
+Aug 22 (Reuters) - Network-equipment maker Aruba Networks Inc reported a 10 percent rise in fourth-quarter revenue as demand for its products rose and it added new customers.

-Aruba’s net loss widened to $7.8 million, or 7 cents per share, in the three months ended Oct.
-31 from $0.8 million, or 1 cent per share, a year earlier.
+Net loss widened to $16.3 million, or 14 cents per share, in the three months ended July from $3 million, or 3 cents per share, a year earlier.

 Aruba’s products provide secure network access across wireless and wired networks.